mrsilver76/Logitech-F710-Windows-driver/README.md

 :black_nib: Think you can improve on these instuctions?
 Submit a pull request!

 ## Changelog

+2024-10-29
+* Reformatted warning message to use Github "warning" icon

 2024-07-04
 * Confirmed these instructions work for Windows 11 and updated description accordingly